-Pulmonary edema occurs when fluid accumulates in the air sacs of the lungs, making it difficult to breathe.
-This interferes with gas exchange and can cause respiratory failure.
+Pulmonary edema is when fluid collects in the air sacs of the lungs, making it difficult to breathe.
+It can result from heart disease, pneumonia, and other health issues.

 Pulmonary edema can be acute (occurring suddenly) or chronic (occurring more slowly over time).
 Acute pulmonary edema is a medical emergency and requires immediate medical attention.

 Treatment of pulmonary edema usually focuses on improving respiratory function and addressing the source of the problem.
 It generally includes providing additional oxygen and medications to treat the underlying conditions.